 - For the field How will URL be used in the Backend name?, select Use a segment of it.

-From the segment options drop-down list, select Use the first N Segments.
+From the segment options dropdown, select Use the first N Segments.

 The important URL segment is for the "create" service, so your configuration is the same as in the previous screenshot.